-The Committee is comprised of three independent IHP non-executive directors two of whom are also non-executives on the IFAL Board.
-In addition the Chair of the IHP and IFAL Board is a member of the Committee.
+The Committee is comprised of four independent IHP non-executive directors two of whom are also non-executives on the IFAL Board.

 The purpose of the Committee is to review, set and agree aspects of the overall remuneration policy and strategy for the Group and the total compensation package for certain officers and employees within the Group, including those who have been identified as Material Risk Takers (MRTs).
 It does so with a view to aligning remuneration with the successful achievement of the Group's long-term objectives while taking into account the MIFIDPRU Remuneration Code, relevant regulatory requirements, market rates and value for money.